filipekojak88/pands-weekly-tasks/README.md

 ### Weekly Tasks 2: [bank.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/bank.py)

 The program bank.py is a program that when executed it displays a message for the user to enter two amounts in cents.
-However, the value must be an interger.
+However, the value must be an integer.
 For instance, €10.33 should be input as 1033.
 After the two values are entered by the user then the program calculates and output the sum of the two values.
 The program was created to first sum up the two values and then split the values into two parts.
-The first part is the interger part (using the interger division operator in Python // to divide the interger part of the number by 100) and the second part is the decimal part (using the operator % to return the remainder of a division by 100).
-Finally the two parts (interger and decimal) are printed out via the function print () by concatenating both parts using an f string formatting to interpolate the two values within a string.
+The first part is the integer part (using the integer division operator in Python // to divide the integer part of the number by 100) and the second part is the decimal part (using the operator % to return the remainder of a division by 100).
+Finally the two parts (integer and decimal) are printed out via the function print () by concatenating both parts using an f string formatting to interpolate the two values within a string.

 ### Weekly Tasks 3: [accounts.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/accounts.py)